 He has written screenplays (THE SCARECROW, THE QUIET EARTH, WHERE THE RED FERN GROWS, THE KING AND QUEEN OF MOONLIGHT BAY, HOUSE OF TEA, ENDLESS BUMMER), published film reviews, short stories, been on the Queen Elizabeth II Arts Council (NZ) and was a government appointee to the board of the New Zealand Film Commission.

 He taught Shakespeare at Victoria University, Wellington, and ran the Film School at the Dept. of Extension there.
 He was Chairman of the NZ Motion Picture Academy for four years, collects art and in 2006, sold his own Vineyard and Winery, Dos Cabezas WineWorks, which produced wine that has been poured twice at State Dinners at the White House, and earned rave reviews from Robert Parker, The Wine Spectator and Forbes Magazine.
 He recently wrote several articles on wine for Chow Bella, the food blog in Phoenix New Times, and has written for Green Living Magazine and Phoenix Magazine.
 He currently takes a riverboat load of 160 passengers up European rivers every year on wine tours for AMA Waterways.
-To date, he’s done the Rhone, the Danube, and the Rhine.
-Most recently, in March 2015, Sam led the cruise through Portugal and the Douru.
+To date, he’s done the Rhone, the Danube, the Rhine and the Douru, and the Bordeaux is scheduled for July 2017.

-He currently produces 14 varieties 100% Cochise County Arizona wines under his Pillsbury Wine Company label at his 100-acre Willcox Bench Vineyard and Winery—mostly Rhone blends.
-He has won gold medals and some of the highest scores for any Arizona wines, currently named Best Local Winemaker by Phoenix Magazine, voted Best Arizona Winery by Arizona Foothills Magazine, and named “one of the rising stars of the Southwest” by Wine Spectator Magazine.
+He currently produces 18 100% Cochise County Arizona wines under his Pillsbury Wine Company label at his 100-acre Willcox Bench Vineyard and Winery—mostly Rhone blends.
+He has won some of the highest scores for any Arizona wines, was named Best Local Winemaker by Phoenix Magazine, Best Arizona Winery by MSN.com/foodandwine, and named “one of the rising stars of the Southwest” by Wine Spectator Magazine.
 Jancis Robinson in her seminal 2013 American Wine book wrote: he makes “some of Arizona's finest wines,” and Hugh Johnson in his 2015 Pocket Wine Guide says, “Sam Pillsbury makes excellent WildChild White and Roan Red.”